You are here

 Mentoring for CEPAR Early and Mid Career Researchers

-The CEPAR Stakeholder Engagement Program aims to support CEPAR researchers develop the skills necessary to effectively engage with stakeholders and communicate social science research, providing opportunities to hone these skills under the mentorship of experienced CEPAR researchers.
+The CEPAR Stakeholder Engagement Program aimed to support CEPAR researchers develop the skills necessary to effectively engage with stakeholders and communicate social science research, providing opportunities to hone these skills under the mentorship of experienced CEPAR researchers.
 Further information is contained in the Guidelines.